-This year marks the 39th Annual New York’s Village Halloween Parade.
+This year marks the 42nd New York’s Village Halloween Parade.

 Started by Greenwich Village mask maker and puppeteer Ralph Lee in 1974, the Parade began as a walk from house to house in his neighborhood for his children and their friends.
 After the second year of this local promenade, Theater for the New City stepped in and produced the event on a larger scale as part of their City in the Streets program.
 That year the Parade went through many more streets in

 Greenwich Village and attracted larger participation because of the involvement of the Theater.
 After the third year, the Parade formed itself into a not-for-profit organization, discontinued its association with Theater for the New City and produced the Parade on its own.

 Today the Parade is the largest celebration of its kind in the world and has been picked by Festivals International as “The Best Event in the World” for October 31.

 After the 8th year, when the crowd had reached the size of 100,000 Celebration Artist and Producer Jeanne Fleming, a long-time participant in the Parade took over the event.
 She began working closely with the local Community Board, residents, merchants, schools, community centers and the Police to ensure a grass-roots, small “Village” aspect of the event, while at the same time preparing for its future growth.
 Now, 40 years later, the Parade draws more than 60,000 costumed participants and spectators estimated at 2 million.

 Originally drawing only a postage stamp sized article in the New York Times, now the Parade is covered by all media—local, national and worldwide.